Open Bible Data Home About News OET Key

 In 1:17, the armies of Judah and Simeon completely destroy a Canaanite city and kill all of its people.
 They call the place “Hormah,” which means “destruction.”
 Deuteronomy 7:1–4 describes how, when Yahweh was preparing the Israelites to enter the Promised Land, he commanded them to destroy completely the Canaanite people who lived there.
 They were not to make any treaties with them or to intermarry with them.
 This was to prevent the Israelites from joining them in worshiping their false gods, which would have led them to develop a culture and society very different from the kind that Yahweh wanted.
 The book of Joshua describes how the Israelites completely destroyed the major Canaanite cities and their people.
 In this chapter, 1:17 describes a further instance of that.
 However, the Israelites left many of the Canaanite people in the land, and they did intermarry with them and worship their gods.
 This led the Israelites into many evil practices that made Yahweh very angry with them.

-In this chapter, the author and characters often speak of Israelite tribes as if they were individual people who could speak with one another, go places together, and so forth.
+In this chapter, the author and characters often use the names of people groups or cities by association to mean the people or armies of those groups or cities.
+For example, when the author says in 1:1 that the Israelites "fought against Jerusalem,” he means that they fought against the people who lived in that city.
+The author and characters sometimes also speak of the Israelite tribes as if they were individual people who could talk to one another, go places together, and so forth.
+For example, the author says in 1:1, “Then Judah said to Simeon, his brother, ‘Go up with me into my allotment.’”
 If it would be helpful in your language, you could state the meaning plainly.
 For example, instead of saying “Judah,” you could say “the people of the tribe of Judah.”
-(See: figs-personification)
+(See: figs-metonymy and figs-personification)

 Generic nouns